Bluetooth is a technology that has been around for quite some time. No doubt you are quite familiar with it already.

 - Dental care journeys

-Most electric toothbrushes and associated apps are geared to work for one user.
+Most electric toothbrushes and associated apps are geared to work for one user only.

 For example, if 2 people shared a Bluetooth enabled brush handle, the brush would track 4 cleaning sessions in a 24 hour period.
-It would then sync these 4 sessions to the app on the paired mobile device.
-However, this data the app now has is not accurate because it includes the data from 2 different people, rather than just 1.
+By default it would then sync these 4 sessions to the app assuming it was the brushing data for 1 user.

 Oral-B have addressed this issue to a point, but it is far from an ideal solution at this stage, in my opinion.